hostnet/accessor-generator-plugin-lib/README.md

 "extra": {
      "accessor-generator": {
          <encryption_alias>: {
-             public-key: <file>
+             public-key: <key_file>
-             private-key: <file>
+             private-key: <key_file>
 ...
 ```

 If the application has to encrypt, add the public key.
 If the application has to decrypt, add the private key.
 If
 the application has to do both, add both.

-The <file> has to contain the file path relative to the composer.json.
+The key_file has to contain the file path relative to the composer.json.

 Do not forget to use the setter in the constructor body as well to trigger the encryption.